sweetest-framework/sweetest/GUIDELINES.md

 * `AuthManagerMockSteps` shows that `AuthManager` will be configured as mock (which could be a viable way of unit-testing the view model, for example)
 * in contrast to `AuthManagerSteps`, where `AuthManager` is configured as real

+As you can see, steps classes are named with `Fake` (`Mock`, ...) as a **suffix**.
+We recommend this so the steps classes are sorted near to their production types if possible.

-It is possible to have code for interaction with a real instance _and_ a mock (e.g. stubbing) in one steps class, but then it's hard to tell the purpose of the steps class from the name, so it's better to separate the steps classes, as you will never need them both in the same test system, too.
+It is possible to have code for interaction with a real instance _and_ a mock (e.g. stubbing) in one steps class, but then it's hard to tell the purpose of the steps class from the name, so it's better to separate the steps classes, as you will never need them both in the same test system.

 ## Links